 How much does it cost to sell to an iBuyer?

-Although iBuyer companies do not charge a commission like a real estate agent, they do charge a service fee.
+Although iBuyer companies do not charge a commission like a real estate agent, they do charge a service fee, typically around 5%.
 The national average real estate commission is 5.8%.

 Key takeaways about today’s iBuyers